 This light illuminates when the cruise control main switch is pushed.
 The light turns off when the main switch is pushed again.
 When the cruise main switch indicator light illuminates, the cruise control system is operational.
-(See "CRUISE CONTROL" in the "5.
-Starting and driving" section.)
+(See "Cruise control" (P.5-24).)